Walter (Muppet): Biography

 During his adolescence in Smalltown, Walter frequently watched The Muppet Show, collecting memorabilia and finding the cast as a source of inspiration during his upbringing—which is why he often refers to himself as the "world’s biggest Muppet fan".
 While on vacation in Los Angeles, Walter assists the Muppets in regaining both their popularity with the public and control of their acquired studios from oil baron Tex Richman.

-Later in the film, Walter starts to question whether he is man, which he was believed to be his entire life, or actually a Muppet, which was why he always felt a strong connection towards them.
-This emotion eventually leads him to sing the Academy Award-winning song, "Man or Muppet", where the human version of Walter is portrayed by actor Jim Parsons.
+Later in the film, Walter starts to question whether he is man, which he was believed to be his entire life, or actually a Muppet, which was why he always felt a connection towards them.
+This emotion eventually leads him to sing the Academy Award-winning song, "Man or Muppet", where a human version of Walter is portrayed by Jim Parsons.
 The scene is pivotal to the character's arc as it resolves Walter's internal issues with himself.
-The character's solo act of whistling in the telethon's finale was performed by musician Andrew Bird.
-At the conclusion of the film, Walter deduces that he is a Muppet, adopts whistling as his sole talent and joins the group as their newest member.
+At the conclusion of the film, Walter deduces that he is a Muppet, adopts whistling as his talent and joins the group.

-A 2010 article from Entertainment Weekly described Walter by writing;

-Meet the newest member of the Muppet repertory company: Walter, a sweet, slightly naive twenty-something every-puppet who, in the movie, is the best friend and roommate of Jason Segel's character, Gary.
-Both Gary and Walter are die-hard Muppet fans.
-"Walter is the kind of guy who faints when he sees Kermit," [James] Bobin says.
-Of course, Walter's Muppet fandom is complicated by the fact that he is a Muppet himself.
-"Walter has a bit of a self-confidence issue because he's the only person like him that he's seen aside from the Muppets," Segel explains.
-"His dream is to meet the Muppets and be around people who are like him."
-When Gary and Walter learn that the Muppet Theater is in danger of being torn down, they set out to save it by reuniting Kermit, Piggy and the entire troupe to stage an old-fashioned extravaganza.